Customer Self-Service: The Self-Help Support Model (2023)

 When customers solve basic support queries on their own, thanks to self-service, it reduces the number of queries agents need to solve.

-As one report found, support agents find 40% of customer tickets to be “mind-numbing and repetitive.”
-In the absence of such repetitive queries, agents can focus their time and effort on selected, complex queries.
+One report found that support agents find 40% of customer tickets “mind-numbing and repetitive.”
+Agents can focus their time and effort on selected, complex queries without such repetitive queries.

 4. Reduces customer support costs

 Customer self-service reduces the volume of support tickets your business receives, reducing the number of agents you need to solve customer problems.

 According to HBR, self-service allows you to help a large number of customers at a much lower cost, “the cost of a do-it-yourself transaction is measured in pennies, while the average cost of a live service interaction is more than $7 for a B2C company and more than $13 for a B2B company.”

 Additionally, a Forrester survey reveals that the average cost for customer question and support resolution via online self-service portals is around $.40.
 This is further backed up by a study by Accenture that says web self-service can result in savings of $1-3 million annually for businesses.